Hanumanth004/Digit_recognizer/README.md

 # Digit_recognizer

+# Example implementation of Neural Network for Digit recognition

-Digit recognizer implementation with different activation functions and different parameter update techniques
+Digit recognizer implementation with different activation functions and different parameter update techniques.
+This implementation do not use any libraries for bacward and forward progration implemenation, other than using Linear Algebra subroutines for Matrix vector multiplication.
+This is an initial implemenation, any comments or feedback are welcome!

-Steps to use design files:
+# Steps to use design files:

 step1: clone the git repository

-step2: lanuch python and then execute below commands
+step2: lanuch python intrepretter and then execute the below commands

         import mnist_loader
         training_data, validation_data, test_data = mnist_loader.load_data_wrapper()